-If you make Bob accountable for sending the letters on time, make sure you tell everybody in the team.
-Otherwise, when Bob starts to ask people about the letters, people will think “who made Bob the boss?”
+If you make Katy accountable for sending the letters on time, make sure you tell everybody else in the team.

-The worst thing you can do is tell Bob he’s accountable for the letters, but forget to tell anybody else.
-Bob will be running around thinking he has authority for this, but nobody else will.
+The worst thing you can do is tell Katy she’s accountable for the letters, but forget to tell anybody else.
+Katy will be running around thinking he has authority for this, but nobody else will.

-If you want to make the extra accountability a permanent arrangement, make sure you include it in your team performance plans.
-In other words, make it formal.
+If you want to make the extra accountability a permanent arrangement, make sure you include it in your team development plans if you have them.
+In other words, make it more formal.

 Formalising accountability improves ownership, and also allows you to recognise team members for the additional responsibility.
-It also means they can add the role to their resume for future roles.
+It also means they can add the role to their CV for future positions.

 If you introduce accountability into a team that isn’t used to it, it will take time.
 That’s why it’s important to follow up on the tasks that people are accountable for.

 Explain clearly to your team members that when they commit to completing the task, they are accountable.
 Sometimes you need to make people a little uncomfortable in your team so that they know you’re serious.